-This guide shows web developers how to view One Identity Manager HTML applications as code and how to understand their internal functionality.
+This guide shows you to view One Identity Manager HTML applications as code and how to understand their internal functionality.
+You will discover how to create your own HTML applications and implement them.

-You can use existing HTML applications from the One Identity GitHub repository as templates for this (see Developing HTML applications with the One Identity GitHub repository on page 6).
+You can use existing HTML applications from a GitHub repository as templates for this (see Developing HTML applications with the GitHub repository on page 6).